reliek21/reliek21/README.md

 ## About me:

-- 🎓 Software Engineering Student
-- 💻 Interested in web development
 - 🛠️ Working on cool projects
+- 🎓 Computer Science Student
+- 🚀 Passion for technology
+- 💻 Interested in web development and mobile development
 - 📡 Actively looking for projects to contribute my knowledge

+#### Remember

+> 💡 If you can imagine it you can program it.

 <br />